fundamentals MS Teams Tips and Tricks

 Prefixes

 Adding consistent prefixes to the beginning of Microsoft Teams team names can be a useful way to add organization, structure and consistency to your teams.
-Because our eyes have a tendency to scan left to right, a prefix can be valuable as it creates a column of essential information down the left-hand side of the Teams experience.
+Our eyes have a tendency to scan left to right, a prefix can be valuable as it creates a column of essential information down the left-hand side of the Teams experience.

 Recommendations